Lots of families I have worked with want to know…

 Most children, especially infants, get far more stimulation than they need, and we should instead focus on how to make their life less stimulating.
-As long as they are provided with a good environment and a secure attachment relationship, getting babies to play is easy...it happens almost entirely on its own.
+As long as they are provided with a good environment and a secure attachment relationship, getting babies to play is easy.
+It happens on its own.

-Every child needs a safe environment to explore, someplace they can play without worrying about too many limits.
+Every child needs a safe environment to explore, where they can play without worrying about too many limits.
 You can read my article about setting up a safe play space to get you started.

 Provide Play Objects

-This will vary greatly depending on the age of the child.
-A newborn needs few or no toys since their play is focused on learning to move body parts intentionally.
+The type of toys you offer will vary depending on the age of the child.
+A newborn does not need toys since their play is focused on learning to move body parts intentionally.
 A toddler, on the other hand, thrives on a diverse collection of more complicated toys.
 I have lots of great toy suggestions right over here.

 Choose a Peaceful Time

-Free play can only happen when children’s other needs for food, sleep, cuddling, diapering, etc. are met, so take care of those things first.
-Those routines take up most of a newborn's time, so play periods be quite short (5-20 minutes).
+Free play can only happen when your baby’s other needs for food, sleep, cuddling, diapering, etc. are met, so take care of those things first.
+Those routines take up most of a newborn's time, so play periods can be quite short (5-20 minutes).
 As children get older and spend more time awake, opportunities for play will naturally increase.
-3 hours is not uncommon for older toddlers, although they may need to spend a lot of that time outside where they can move their bodies.
+Three hours is not uncommon for older toddlers, although they may need to spend a lot of that time outside where they can move their bodies.